pratikmoo/fluent-plugin-moogaiops/README.md

 ## Usage

-Example to add to your fulend.conf
+Example matcher to add to your fulend.conf

 ```
 <match system.** *.access.* error.**>